tuupola/server-timing-middleware/README.md

 ## Usage with Doctrine DBAL

 If you use Doctrine DBAL you can automate SQL query timings by using the provided `QueryTimer`.
 It implements the DBAL `SQLLogger` interface and can be used as standalone or in a `LoggerChain`.
-You must use the same `Stopwatch` instance with both `QueryTimer` and `ServerTiming` middleware.
+You must use the same `Stopwatch` instance with both `QueryTimer` and `ServerTimingMiddleware` middleware.

 ```php
 use Doctrine\DBAL\Logging\EchoSQLLogger;